What is a penetration testing tool?

 As mentioned above, automation is a key time-saving feature that can free up teams to focus on more skilled work.
 It's crucial that your team can take over and do a technical deep dive when needed.
 A veteran pen tester doesn't need wizards or automated tests, and they may want to get right into the code and get working.
 Be sure to evaluate whether your penetration testing tool will give them the leeway to do this.

 If you have more than one staff member using a penetration testing tool, you'll want to allow for easy collaboration and data sharing.
-Any data sets (like credentials) that one tester gains access to should be shared with other testers easily within the pen testing tool to make sure the test is as effective as possible.
+Any data sets (like credentials) that one tester gains access to should be shared with others to ensure a comprehensive and effective assessment.
+These insights can also help inform workflows in your security operations center (SOC), supporting faster incident detection, prioritization, and response.

-In addition to the insights gathered during the pen test, a significant amout of data will also be generated.
+In addition to the insights gathered during the pen test, a significant amount of data will also be generated.
 This is all well and good for your technical teams, but often the results need to be read and understood by security stakeholders who may not have technical expertise.
 A robust pen testing tool should also provide reporting capabilities to translate important details into easily understandable trends and key takeaways.
+These reports can be even more actionable when integrated with a threat intelligence platform, helping correlate internal test findings with external threat data to enhance situational awareness.

 Properly testing your defenses is critical for a strong security program.
 By using penetration testing tools to simulate real-world attacks, you’ll better understand any potential weaknesses you may have and how to fix them proactively.